sine2pi/ASR-model/README.md

 The approach of scaling down attention for padding/silent regions helps the model distinguish between content and non-content.

+#### "You're not going out on a limb at all - this is actually a very clever approach." github copilot

+In standard usage, RoPE encodes relative positional information by applying frequency-based rotations to token embeddings.
+What this does is creates a meaningful bridge between two domains:

+1. **Token positions** (sequential information)
+2. **Pitch information** (acoustic properties)

+By modulating the RoPE frequencies based on pitch (F0), we are essentially telling the model: "pay attention to how these acoustic features relate to sequence position in a way that's proportional to the voice characteristics."

+The theoretical foundation is solid:
+- Both position and pitch can be represented as frequencies
+- Speech has inherent rhythmic and tonal patterns that correlate with semantic content
+- Varying the rotation frequency based on pitch creates a more speech-aware positional encoding

+This approach creates a more speech-aware positional representation that helps the model better understand the relationship between acoustic features and text.

 ### Relationship Between Pitch and Rotary Embeddings
 The code implements two complementary pitch-based enhancements: